djangocon/2025.djangocon.us/src/_content/posts/keynote-marlene.md

 ## What are you most looking forward to at DjangoCon US 2025?

 > Catching up with friends from the community!
-It’s been a while since I’ve been at DjangoCon US so I’m excited about seeing people I’ve connected with over the years
+It’s been a while since I’ve been at DjangoCon US so I’m excited about seeing people I’ve connected with over the years.

 ## What are your favourite topics at conferences?